 Lights, Camera and lots of Kalua Pork…head to Paradise Cove and let the luau begin!
-While a few institutions feature a luau on site only once in a while, this Oahu attraction puts on a full production each night.
+While a few resorts feature a dinner luau on site only once in a while, this Oahu attraction puts on a full production each night.
 With hula performances, beach activates, fun games, and a Hawaiian feast like no other, it’s going to be a memorable night!

-Paradise Cove sits on 12 acres of beach front property in Ko’olina with their own semi-private beach lagoon.
+Paradise Cove luau sits on 12 acres of beach front property in Ko’olina with their own semi-private beach lagoon.
 All Oahu beaches remain free in Hawaii, but this one is not easy to get to.

 And while you might know that a luau typically features an entertaining hula show and large Hawaiian banquet spread, it’s many other activities that help make it a grand experience.

 Enter through the beautiful botanical gardens and you’ll be presented with a purple orchid lei or white stranded puka shell necklace.
 Proceed towards the lagoon beach were you’ll find a few ongoing activities.

 Reserve your tickets early as this event can sell out.

 Test your throwing spear abilities!
 Who doesn’t want an opportunity to throw a 5 foot spear!
 The question then becomes is it as easy as it seems?

 You’ll get that opportunity as you line up with others in a friendly contest to see who gets closest to the bullseye.
 At the very least you’ll have fun trying!

 Look up if you see folks gathering around one of the surrounding coconut trees, and you’ll most likely see a demonstration how coconuts are harvested.
 Warning, do not try this back at your hotel…or anywhere for that matter.